daztaylor/workbydaz/src/posts/the-planning-inspectorate.md

 tags:
   - Product
 ---
-Three week secondment in Bristol as the Lead UX/UI designer for four Google Ventures style ‘Design Sprints’.
+Three week secondment in Bristol as the UX/UI designer for four Google Ventures style ‘Design Sprints’.
 Set within two teams planned out and deliver working prototypes for the digital transformation of the government department.

 * 4 separate Design Sprints
 * Collaborated with Inspectors, Directors, Senior Managers, Delivery Managers,